4sgupta828/doky/README.md

 1.  **Planning**: The `Orchestrator` starts and invokes the `PlannerAgent`.
 The planner analyzes the goal and creates a `TaskGraph` with several dependent tasks: `Clarify Intent` -\> `Generate Spec` -\> `Generate Manifest` -\> `Generate Code` -\> `Generate Tests` -\> `Run Tests`.

-2.  **Clarification**: The `IntentClarificationAgent` is executed.
-It uses an LLM to identify ambiguities in the goal and asks the user questions via the terminal:
+2.  **Intent Validation**: The `IntentValidationAgent` is executed.
+It presents its understanding of the goal and asks the user to validate or refine it:

     > **ACTION REQUIRED**
     > The agent needs your input to proceed: